Connect with others who understand.

 6. Psychodynamic Therapy

 Psychodynamic therapy is talk therapy that looks at unresolved conflicts and events from a person’s early childhood that may have led to current mental health disorders.
-The therapy is based on the idea that a person’s subconscious thoughts and their past experiences can affect their current thoughts, feelings, and actions.
+The therapy is based on the idea that a person’s subconscious thoughts and past experiences can affect their thoughts, feelings, and actions.

 7. Peer Support Therapy